Skip Ribbon Commands

 Biosketch

 "All through my training and now in my practice, I have had the privilege of being mentored by some of the best hepatobiliary surgeons in Singapore.
 I see first-hand how our patients sometimes come to the brink of death and where our decisions make the difference between life and death – and where technical proficiency directly impact outcomes.
-I truly believe that anything worth doing is hard, and indeed hepatobiliary surgery is hard, very hard and I am still learning every day.
-I chose to specialise in this area because these I find these conditions and the technical complexity in managing and operating them are challenging and extremely fascinating."
+I truly believe that anything worth doing is hard, and indeed hepatobiliary surgery is hard, a specialty filled with technical complexity and challenges."

 Dr Tan graduated from the Yong Loo Lin School of Medicine, National University of Singapore in 2012 and began his General Surgery Residency training at the National University Hospital in 2013.
 He obtained his Membership of the Royal College of Surgeons of Edinburgh in 2014 and Master of Medicine (Surgery) in 2018.